 If you find snakes on your property or plan to go snake hunting, you might wonder if it’s legal or illegal to kill snakes in your state.
-Well, there are both federal and state laws protecting snakes.
-You need to know everything about these rules before you decide to kill a snake in your state.
+Well, there are federal and state laws protecting snakes.
+You need to know these laws and rules before you make the decision to kill a snake in your state.

-We’ll start by explaining how the Endangered Species Act (ESA) is enforced in individual states.
-Then, we’ll look at each state’s laws on killing venomous and non-venomous snakes.
+We’ll start by explaining how the Endangered Species Act 1973 is enforced at a state level.
+Then, we’ll look more closely at each state’s laws on killing venomous and nonvenomous snakes.